Experience service outside the U.S.

 June 11: Depart for USA

-Over three weeks, you’ll serve with and learn about these two nonprofits, visit Incan sites, connect with new people and more.
+Over three weeks, our group will serve with and learn about these two nonprofits, visit Incan sites, connect with new people and more.
 Join us, and broaden your horizons with this unique international service-learning trip!
 View photos from our inagural trip, and hear from our students about what they learned.

-All undergraduate and graduate students, regardless of year or major are welcome to apply.
-Applications are due Thursday, December 1.
+Applications are now closed.
+All undergraduate and graduate students, regardless of year or major were invited to apply.

 Estimated cost: $2,800 + airfare.
 A limited amount of need-based financial assistance is available.
-All applicants will be considered.
+All applicants are considered.
 The $2,800 fee includes ground transportation in country, flight from Puerto Maldonado to Cusco, food, lodging, trip to Machu Picchu, and project donation.